Tesco: Ireland

-Spain, Portugal, and Gibraltar
+Iberia

-Tesco supplies six stores in Spain, Portugal, and Gibraltar that operate under the name "The Food Co.".
-Operations started in 2019 with the first store opening in Puerto de Mazarrón located in the Murcia province of Spain.
-One other store opened in the Algarve in 2019, followed by four more in 2020, in Gibraltar, Ibiza, Mijas (Málaga), and Quesada (Alicante).
-All 7,500 products stocked originate from Britain.
-The Web site stated in 2020 "With more stores coming in Spain & Portugal", but had not been updated as of September 2023.
+Under a partnership with Tenerife-based company Overseas Imports, Tesco supplies products for their "The Food Co." chain, which operates through Spain, Portugal, Gibraltar and the Canary Islands, with the first store opening in 2019 in Puerto de Mazarrón, located in the Murcia province of Spain.
+Their first store in Portugal opened the following year.

 India

 Tesco has had a limited presence in India with a service centre in Bangalore, and outsourcing.
 In 2008, Tesco announced its intention to invest an initial £60m (US$115m) to open a wholesale cash-and-carry business based in Mumbai with the assistance of the Tata Group.
 In 2014, the joint venture between Tesco and Tata was confirmed, where investment by the earlier was reportedly 140 million dollars, becoming the first foreign supermarket to enter India.
 The stores operate under the banner Star Bazaar and Star Daily supermarkets.

 Pakistan

 In February 2017 Tesco announced a wholesale partnership with Limestone Private Limited, owner of the Alpha Superstores chain.
 This involved an exclusive partnership which would see Tesco products stocked across Alpha Supermarket stores within Pakistan.